 - A parent who fails to provide godly discipline becomes an accessory to their children’s destruction.
 Pastoral parents need to prioritize their home leadership above other responsibilities.

 - Be ready to be told what to do and be taught by others all your life.
-You will never outgrow submission and teach-ability.
+You will never outgrow the need for submission and teachability.

 - If you desire to serve in leadership, learn to follow written and verbal directions at your current post.
 God loves to use leaders that have learned to follow.